NOTICE OF PRIVACY PRACTICES

 We may disclose your health information as necessary to comply with laws related to workers' compensation or similar programs that provide benefits for work-related injuries or illness without regard to fault.

-Please be aware that Wisconsin and other federal laws may have additional requirements that we must follow, or may be more restrictive than HIPAA on how we use and disclose your health information.
+Please be aware that Washington, DC and other federal laws may have additional requirements that we must follow, or may be more restrictive than HIPAA on how we use and disclose your health information.
 If there are specific more restrictive requirements, even for some of the purposes listed above, we may not disclose your health information without your written permission as required by such laws.
-For example, we will not disclose your HIV/AIDS status without obtaining your written authorization, except as permitted by Wisconsin law.
+For example, we will not disclose your HIV/AIDS status without obtaining your written authorization, except as permitted by Washington, DC law.
 We may also be required by law to obtain your written authorization to use and disclose your information related to treatment for a mental illness, developmental disability, or alcohol or drug abuse.

 OTHER USES AND DISCLOSURES REQUIRE YOUR AUTHORIZATION